 Delays in debtor and invoiced payments can seriously impact the ability to meet its own expenses, wages and debts and to invest in growth strategies.
-Raising issues which may result in the business facing their own credit record.
+Raising issues that may result in the organisation facing their own credit record.

-Fortunately, the financial sector offers a workable and cost-effective solution – Invoice or Debtor Invoice Finance for Businesses.
+Fortunately, the lending sector offers a workable and cost-effective solution – Invoice or Debtor Invoice Finance for Businesses.

 Explainer: Debtor Invoice Finance

 - Provided by non-bank commercial lenders.